| View previous topic :: View next topic |

 A.E.F. - Australians

-A.F.S. - Auxiliary Fire Service
+A.F.S. - Auxiliary Fire Service.
+Superceded by National Fire Service in August 1941

 A.I.F. - Australian Imperial Force